 Several Ankota clients have already supplemented the care plans of all their clients to ask COVID-19 related questions.
 A set of questions, courtesy of Elara Caring in Missouri are as follows:

-Home Care Pulse, who also provided one of the free COVID-19 training modules (see above), combined forces with Savii and MyCNAjobs to hold a webinar on how to manage caregivers.
-To view the webinar, click on the image below:
+Home Care Pulse, who also provided one of the free COVID-19 training modules (see above), shared a strong article about how to retain both clients and caregivers during Covid-19.
+You can click here or click on the image below to view it.

 There's an overabundance of information on COVID-19 but these are some of the most authoritative sites covering the COVID-19 pandemic: